kirtfieldk/MS3/README.md

 csvValues`.
 ### Assumptions
 - The `.csv` file's header will always be `A,B,C,D,E,F,G,H,I,J`
-- the file for argument one will always end in `.db`
+- the file for argument one will always end in `.csv`
 - The file can be accessed by full path or if the file is in the current directory

 ### No Dockerfile